-Whether they be filled with shooting and looting, run ning and gunning, tense stealth sections or massively overwhelming open worlds with so much to do you don’t know where to begin, some video games can just be too much to handle.
+People like to play video games to relax, but video games aren’t always relaxing.
+Whether they’re filled with shooting and looting, running and gunning, tense stealth sections or overwhelming open worlds, some video games can just be too much to handle.

 We all need to relax at times, and for those much-needed moments of tranquillity, we’ve comprised a list of the most relaxing games available on PS4.
 Enjoy your zen time.

 Want to support GameSpew?
 If you decide to buy any of the games on this list, please consider using our affiliate links, included below each entry.
 It won’t cost you anything extra, but we’ll get a small slice of the purchase.
 Thank you.